dmccuskey/DMC-Corona-Library/README.md

 ### dmc_objects.lua ###

-This file contains several object classes which can be used as the top-most class when doing object-oriented programming in Lua and the Corona SDK.
+This file contains several object classes which can be used as the top-most class when doing object-oriented programming with Corona SDK.  _**Though it's not just for Corona - the top-level object classes can be used when developing software in just Lua.**_

 When doing OOP, these classes provide: